Jack in the Box (album): Singles

 "Arson" was revealed as the second single from the album, after J-Hope posted a silent video of himself on July 7 sitting before a black box with the word "ARSON" written on the front.
 Actually a candle, he stares into the camera after lighting it then covers the top of the box, snuffing the flame out.
 Concept photos for the single followed on July 10 and 11, and showed the rapper dressed in a white jumpsuit posing next to a wrecked, burning car, and then with his clothing charred.
 A 30-second teaser for the single's music video was shared via YouTube on the 13th.
 Directed by Lee Suho, the clip features a car exploding into fire in slow motion while J-Hope is heard saying "'let's burn … it's done'" before briefly rapping in Korean and then name-dropping the song's title, all over a "shuffling beat".
 The single's release date—the same day as the album—appeared at the end.
+J-Hope earned his third solo entry on the US Hot 100, at number 96, with "Arson", and his fourth number-one debut on the World Digital Song Sales chart.

 Both singles were later nominated in the Global Digital Music – July category at the 12th Circle Chart Music Awards.